 Benzos such as Valium are common medications for treating anxiety.
 However, buspirone, such as Vanspar, is another less addictive option.

 For depression, doctors may prescribe selective serotonin reuptake inhibitors (SSRIs) such as Zoloft.
-However, atypical depression medications such as Wellbutrin are an alternative when SSRIs don’t work.
+However, typical depression medications such as Wellbutrin are an alternative when SSRIs don’t work.
 Overall, people with PTSD may take depression meds, benzos, or mood stabilizers.

 Mental Health Treatment Therapy

 Ultimately, it’s vital to combine therapeutic modalities and medication to allow the individual to heal fully.
 At Red Oak Recovery, our therapists will design mental health treatment plans to include one-on-one and group therapy mental health disorders.
 Often, they use a combination of techniques to address each person’s unique needs.
 For example, cognitive behavioral therapy (CBT) is a common strategy for treating the above disorders.
 Other methods include: